ER-FIZKarlsruhe/fiz-oai-docker/README.md

 Oai-Backend: http://localhost:8081/oai-backend/info/version

 ### Create formats
-You need at least the oai_dc format defined int the backend.
-This ofrmat is mandatory for all oai provider.
+You need at least the oai_dc format defined in the backend.
+This format is mandatory for all oai provider.
-The script examples\createFormats.sh shows you how to create formats via curl.
+The script examples/createFormats.sh shows you how to create formats via curl.

 ### Create crosswalks (needs jq package)
-If you want to automatically transfer your metadata into other formats, you can use crosswalks.
+If you want to automatically transform your metadata into other formats, you can use crosswalks.
-The example in examples\createCrosswalks.sh shows you how Radar metadata can be transformed into oai_dc and datacite via XSLT.
+The commands in examples/createCrosswalks.sh shows you how Radar metadata can be transformed into oai_dc and datacite via XSLT.

 ### Create items
 After creating at least the oai_dc format, you are able to send your metadata into the oai-backend.
-Have a look at examples\addItem.sh how to do this.
-The reuqest contain two parts
+Have a look at examples/addItem.sh.
+The curl command shows you how to create a multipart request to the backend.
+It contains of two parts
-1) The xml metadata itself
+1) The xml metadata itself  (content)
-2) An item description for the metadata in JSON
+2) An item description for the metadata in JSON (item)

 # Security
 The FIZ-OAI has no security features, like authentication or autorization.
-If needed you have can adapt Basic-Auth to the service.
+If needed you can adapt Basic-Auth to the service.

-The only Service that should be connected to the internet is the Oai-Provider.
-You should use vHost including a Reverse-Proxy for doing this:
+The only Service allowed to be connected to the internet is the Oai-Provider.
+You should use vHost listening to 443 including a Reverse-Proxy and certificate for doing this:

     <VirtualHost *:443>
         ServerName www.your-domain.edu